 i.e. Laparoscopic, bilateral, inguinal hernia repair

-Open versus Laparoscopic Hernia Repair
+Open versus Laparoscopic Hernia Surgery

 The two major types of hernia surgery are traditional open surgery, and laparoscopic surgery.
 No one approach is suitable for every patient.
 Patients with certain types of hernias may benefit from open hernia surgery while another similar patient may need laparoscopic hernia repair.
 The size of the hernia, the location, and whether it is unilateral or bilateral influences the best approach.
-Patients should read our "Comparison of Open & Laparoscopic Surgery" page to read the pro's and con's of each type of surgery.
+Patients should read our "Comparison of Open & Laparoscopic Hernia Surgery" page to read the pro's and con's of each type of surgery.

 Some patients have heard or read negative information about mesh surgery.
 However, the unbiased government agency The National Institutes of Health performed a study of whether mesh should or should not be used for hernia surgery.
 Read the article by clicking on the logo to the right.
 While there are some risks with mesh, by utilizing the newest mesh available, these risks are minimized.